Full Marathon FAQ

 - What do I get for my Registration?

 You get to share the day with a bunch of crazy marathoners on a beautiful course.
-You also get a free shuttle to the Start; a Two Bear Marathon shirt and other cool stuff in your goody bag; a medallion if you finish in less than 5.5 hours; a party at the Finish; and a day pass to The Wave.
+You also get a Two Bear Marathon shirt, a medallion if you finish in less than 6 hours, a party at the Finish, and a day pass to The Wave.

 - What happens if I change my mind?